eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 4. The EUDI Wallet Provider needs to be able to trust the User.
-This means that the EUDI Wallet Provider is sure that the User is indeed the User that was associated with the EUDI Wallet Instance during activation; see section 5.2.2.1..
+This means that the EUDI Wallet Provider is sure that the User is indeed the User that was associated with the EUDI Wallet Instance during activation; see section 6.2.2.1.

 The next sections discuss these trust relationships.

-##### 5.2.3.2	EUDI Wallet Instance trust in the Wallet Provider
+##### 6.2.3.2	EUDI Wallet Instance trust in the Wallet Provider

-Section 5.2.2.2. describes how a EUDI Wallet Instance can trust a Wallet Provider.
+Section 6.2.2.2. describes how a EUDI Wallet Instance can trust a Wallet Provider.

-##### 5.2.3.3	EUDI Wallet provider trust in the EUDI Wallet Instance
+##### 6.2.3.3	EUDI Wallet provider trust in the EUDI Wallet Instance

-Section 5.2.2.3. describes how a EUDI Wallet Provider can trust a Wallet Instance.
+Section 6.2.3.3. describes how a EUDI Wallet Provider can trust a Wallet Instance.

-##### 5.2.3.4	User trust in the EUDI Wallet Provider
+##### 6.2.3.4	User trust in the EUDI Wallet Provider
 To be done.

-##### 5.2.3.5	EUDI Wallet Provider trust in the User
+##### 6.2.3.5	EUDI Wallet Provider trust in the User
 To be done.

-### 5.3	Trust throughout an attestation lifecycle
+### 6.3	Trust throughout an attestation lifecycle

-#### 5.3.1	Attestation issuance
+#### 6.3.1	Attestation issuance

-##### 5.3.1.1	Required trust relationships
+##### 6.3.1.1	Required trust relationships

-When a User requests an Issuer to issue a PID or (Q)EAA to their EUDI Wallet Instance, the following trust relationships must exist:
+When a User requests a Provider to issue a PID or (Q)EAA to their EUDI Wallet Instance, the following trust relationships SHALL exist:

-1. The User must be able to trust the Issuer, meaning that the User is sure that the attestation they receive is issued by an authorized issuer.
+1. The User SHALL be able to trust the Provider, meaning that the User is sure that the attestation they receive is issued by an authorized Provider.
-2. The Issuer must be able to trust the User, meaning that the Issuer is sure about the identity of the User.
-This is necessary to be able to determine the value of the attributes that the Issuer will attest to.
+2. The Provider SHALL be able to trust the User, meaning that the Provider is sure about the identity of the User.
+This is necessary to be able to determine the value of the attributes that the Provider will attest to.
+For instance, a PID Provider SHALL ensure it provides the correct family name and date of birth to the Wallet Instance.
-   For instance, a PID Issuer must ensure it provides the correct family name and date of birth to the Wallet Instance.
+   Please note that the method by which the provider performs user identification and authentication is out of scope of this document.
-3. The Issuer must be able to trust the EUDI Wallet Provider.
+3. The Provider SHALL be able to trust the EUDI Wallet Provider.
-4. The Issuer must be able to trust the EUDI Wallet Instance.
-This means the Issuer can verify that the app that it is interacting with is indeed an instance of the approved Wallet Solution of a trusted EUDI Wallet Provider.
-Moreover, If the Issuer has specific functional requirements for EUDI Wallet Instances containing ‘their’ attestations, the Issuer must be able to trust that the User’s EUDI Wallet Instance indeed supports all these features.
+4. The Provider SHALL be able to trust the EUDI Wallet Instance.
+This means the Provider can verify that the app that it is interacting with is indeed an instance of the approved Wallet Solution of a trusted EUDI Wallet Provider.
+Moreover, If the Provider has specific functional requirements for EUDI Wallet Instances containing ‘their’ attestations, the Provider SHALL be able to trust that the User’s EUDI Wallet Instance indeed supports all these features.

 The next sections discuss these trust relationships.

-##### 5.3.1.2	User trust in the Issuer
+##### 6.3.1.2 User trust in the Provider
 To be done.

-##### 5.3.1.3	Issuer trust in the User
+##### 6.3.1.3	Provider trust in the User
 To be done.

-##### 5.3.1.4	Issuer trust in the EUDI Wallet Instance
+##### 6.3.1.4	Provider trust in the EUDI Wallet Instance
 To be done.

-#### 5.3.2	Attestation releasing
+#### 6.3.2	Attestation releasing

-##### 5.3.2.1	Required trust relationships
+##### 6.3.2.1	Required trust relationships

-When a Relying Party (RP) requests a User to release some attributes from his/her EUDI Wallet Instance, the following trust relationships must exist:
+When a Relying Party (RP) requests a User to release some attributes from his/her EUDI Wallet Instance, the following trust relationships mustSHALL exist:

-1. The RP must be able to trust the Issuer.
+1. The Relying Party SHALL be able to trust the attestation Provider.
-2. The RP must be able to trust that the attestation released by the EUDI Wallet Instance is authentic, meaning that it originated from a trusted Issuer and has not been changed.
+2. The Relying Party SHALL be able to trust that the attestation released by the EUDI Wallet Instance is authentic, meaning that it originated from a trusted Provider and has not been changed.
-3. The RP must be able to trust that the Issuer issued this attestation to the EUDI Wallet Instance that provided it to the RP.
+3. The Relying Party SHALL be able to trust that the attestation Provider issued this attestation to the EUDI Wallet Instance that provided it to the Relying Party.
 In other words, the attestation was not copied and replayed.
 This is generally called device binding.
-4. The RP must be able to trust User binding.
-This means that the person presenting the attestation is the same one as the User, i.e., the person to whom the attributes in the attestation apply.
+4. The Relying Party SHALL be able to trust the EUDI Wallet.
-5. The User must be able to trust the Relying Party, meaning that the User is sure about the RP’s identity.
+5. The User SHALL be able to trust the Relying Party, meaning that the User is sure about the Relying Party’s identity.
-6. In some use cases the User must be able to trust that the RP does not request more data than it reasonably needs for the use case.
+6. The User SHALL be able to trust that the Relying Party does not request more data than it reasonably needs for the use case.

 The next sections discuss these trust relationships.